RHodzelmans/jdg-labs/lab-guides/lab1-guide.md

 Then we put this class somewhere in our classpath (or even better in our source) and add the configuration code from above in it.

-1. Add a Config class in package org.jboss.infinispan.demo that looks loke this:
+1. Update the Config class in package org.jboss.infinispan.demo to look like this:

 		package org.jboss.infinispan.demo;